 The station is cop basic, Barstow doesn’t waste any money on frills.
 A concrete block building, parking lot, metal desks and green paint.

-“Sir, this is Captain Barry, last name, Cap, this is Christopher Carlyle, his..um…associates Elle and Zoe C.”
+“Sir, this is Captain Barry, last name, Cap, this is Chris, his..um…associates Elle and Zoe C.”

 Captain Barry doesn’t ask for the girls last names, we aren’t under arrest or even under suspicion, we’re here to help if we can.
 Zelda is being patient, but she won’t sit, not without the okay command.